How to Connect Two PCB Boards With a Bus: Do Not Pass When Flashing Yellow

 Properly align board-to-board connectors on both PCBs.

-Still struggling with your inter-PCB connection?
+Still struggling with how to connect two PCB boards?
 Talk with an expert at Altium today.